dockerizedrupal/drupalcamp-baltics-2015/README.md

 When your drupal project is different from the rest of the projects and it needs different or customized services to be able to run.
-With a shared environment it's pretty complicated to maintain the difference between your services that are running your projects.
+With a shared environment it's pretty complicated to maintain the differences between your services that are running your projects.

 For example, your project might need a Redis support from PHP, if you are